Bitget Wallet Card

 • No limit to the number of friends you can invite and earn rewards for

 Unlike many competing crypto cards, there are no staking requirements to qualify for the card or its basic features.
-However, users have the option to stake idle USDC balances to earn yield (up to 8% APY).
+However, users have the option to stake idle USDC/USDT balances to earn yield (up to 10% APY depending on region and product).

 Unique Features